-3 credit hours Prerequisites: Admission to Teacher Education; ELED 3000 and ELED 3100 with grade of C or better; PSCI 4030 or BIOL 3000.
-Corequisite: READ 4015.
+3 credit hours Prerequisites: Admission to Teacher Education; ELED 3000 and ELED 3100 with grade of C (2.0) or better.
 Teacher candidates introduced to issues and trends that influence the areas of science, social studies, and English language arts (ELA) as well as methods, techniques, strategies, and materials that will enable them to integrate and teach these content areas successfully.
 Explores these topics via lecture, investigations (problem-based learning projects and scientific inquiry), lab, and field experiences in local elementary schools.